Western Wisconsin Derecho: Political controversy

 Four counties affected by the storm were declared federal disaster areas on 24 July by President Jimmy Carter.
 Approximately $3.3M of public property in Eau Claire County was damaged in the storm.
 The Federal Emergency Management Agency (FEMA) would have covered that entire amount in theory.
 But at some point that year, the rule was changed on what FEMA would cover, which amounted to only 75%.
-That left better than $800,000 for Wisconsin to pay.
+That left better more than $800,000 for Wisconsin to pay.
 No one notified the states when the rule was changed.

 Theories for the change in coverage include the massive influx of Cubans into the country; the Mount St. Helens eruption of 18 May; the severe tornadoes in Grand Island, Nebraska in June; and flooding in western Pennsylvania during August.
 The federal government's budget was badly impacted by these and other disasters.
 In all, there were 22 major disaster declarations in 1980.

 Compounding problems for the state was that the storm occurred in an election year.
 Frustrated Wisconsin officials, including Governor Lee Dreyfus, were not prepared for the difficulty in dealing with the federal government during such a time.